-Wonderfully tasty and fluffy almond flour pancakes are low carb, keto and gluten-free.
+Wonderfully tasty and fluffy almond flour pancakes are keto and gluten-free.
 It’s a very easy recipe, too!

 Are almond flour pancakes low in carbs?